CPA Requirements

 Passing the CPA exam

-Now, the CPA exam is made up of four parts:
+The CPA exam consists of four parts:

-• Auditing and Attestation (AUD)
+- Auditing and Attestation (AUD)

-• Financial Accounting and Reporting (FAR)
+- Financial Accounting and Reporting (FAR)

-• Regulation (REG)
+- Regulation (REG)

 And it’s notorious for how difficult it is.
 So passing it will be a large part of your process towards becoming a CPA.

-Then, the ethics exam
+Then, the Ethics Exam

 Lastly, maintaining your license